the-anylogic-company/Alpyne/README.md

 Full documentation (with background information, getting started guide, and class docs) can be found @ https://t-wolfeadam.github.io/Alpyne

 All contributions, including new or improved example models and training scripts, are thoroughly welcomed!
+See the note at the end for more specifics.

 Installation
 ------------